yesseruser/yesserusers-ice-cream-mod/README.md

 # Yesseruser's Ice Cream Mod

-This mod adds multiple ice creams, edible and craftable.
+A simple ice cream mod.
+Adds multiple ice creams that can be crafted and eaten.

 Some of them have positive or negative effects, so watch out...